-In the example below, Ryan Baxter is the main invitee and he is associated with two additional guests.
-Hank Ryan is not a constituent in this LGL account, but Sarah Ryan is.
-If the invitee's name is blue (which means it is linked) that means they are a constituent in your LGL account, and clicking their name will take you to their constituent record.
-If the name is gray (not linked), they are not a constituent in your LGL account.
+In the example below, Tom Aanestad is the main invitee and he is associated with two additional guests.
+John Doe is not a constituent in this LGL account, but Jane Johnson is.
+If the invitee's name is in blue text (which means it is linked), this indicates they are a constituent in your LGL account, and clicking their name will take you to their constituent record.
+If the name is in black text (not linked), they are not a constituent in your LGL account.

 Whether an additional guest is a constituent or not, you can still track their RSVP status and custom fields (such as meal preference).
 However, only constituents can have gifts associated with them.
 If an additional guest makes a gift at your event, you will need to set them as a constituent before you can record their gift in LGL.

 Events with additional guest tracking will show a new tab within the event, Name Tags.

 In the Name Tags area, you can select which type of labels you want to print.
 The default options are Avery 5383 (8 labels per page) and Avery 5392 (6 labels per page).

 Within the Name Tag Block, which is the template for how your name tags will look, you can choose to use the first name, last name, organization name, or other merge fields that are generated based on the custom categories or attributes in the event.

 If you need a different label template (not 8 or 6 per page), you can add a custom name tag template in the self-titled tab at the top of Fundraising > Events.

 Update invitee names in order to print correct event name tags